 The magic of a great grapefruit and bourbon cocktail lies in the perfect balance between citrusy tartness and rich sweetness.
 If your drink tastes a little too sharp, your sweetener is there to round out the edges.
 If it’s too sweet, a bit more fresh juice will brighten it up.
 The key is to taste and adjust as you go.
 Start with the classic proportions, but don’t be afraid to modify them.
 The type of grapefruit you use matters, too—a ruby red will be naturally sweeter than a white grapefruit.
 Your choice of bourbon also plays a role; a high-rye bourbon might add a spicy note that needs a touch more honey to mellow it out.

-Get the Most from Fresh Ingredients
+Getting the Most from Your Ingredients

 This might be the single most important tip: always use fresh juice.
 While bottled grapefruit juice works in a pinch, squeezing it fresh just before you mix your drink provides a vibrant, zesty flavor that pre-packaged juice can’t replicate.
 The combination of bourbon and fresh grapefruit is a winning one for a reason—it’s refreshing yet complex.
 To get the most juice from your fruit, make sure it’s at room temperature and roll it firmly on the counter before cutting and squeezing.
 This small step makes a huge difference in the final taste, ensuring your cocktail is bright and full of life.